5ak1r/Tony_Timer/README.md

 !hoppingon - start the timer
-!on - stop the timer and display the time taken in seconds !busy - stop the timer, he's not getting on tonight 😭
+!on - stop the timer and display the time taken in seconds !busy - stop the timer if there is one; display a message about him not getting on tonight 😭